 My main promotional platform other than the 2D Marketplace itself is Facebook.
-Facebook is a very visual platform which encourages deeper conversation, engagement and feedback much more than other social media platforms in my opinion.
+Facebook is a very visual platform that encourages deeper conversation, engagement and feedback much more than other social media platforms in my opinion.
 I do use other platforms like Instagram and Twitter, as it is good to spread your presence across them all to reach the largest possible demographic.

-As I run my animation business full time, I am always at my computer and Facebook allows me to engage with customers in real time.
+As I run my animation business full time, I am always at my computer and Facebook allows me to engage with customers in real-time.
 As a customer, there is nothing more frustrating than waiting several days or even longer to receive an answer to a question.
 Having Facebook on my computer and phone means I am always available to my customers and my reply time is very fast.

 Social media gives you the power to be your own marketing guru.
 You can create ads, both free and paid for, as well as behind the scenes features and articles that give unique insights to your customers about your content creation.
-Use social media to create a buzz around the release of your next big content pack and let your audience know what’s ahead, as well as enticing potential new customers to check out your work.
+Use social media to create a buzz around the release of your next big content pack and let your audience know what’s ahead, as well as entice potential new customers to check out your work.

-Consider publishing animations which incorporate your content and even videos of you talking to camera about your work which will help your target audience connect with you as a person, rather than just a retailer.
+Consider publishing animations that incorporate your content and even videos of you talking to the camera about your work which will help your target audience connect with you as a person, rather than just a retailer.
 In my experience, videos attract a much higher rate of engagement than static images with text.

 There are seven key areas of the 2D Marketplace where your content can appear, and if you plan your releases, you can ensure you are always visible to potential clients.

 First up on the Marketplace page is the “What’s New” section, and as the name suggests, this is where all new releases feature first.
 Because every single pack released appears here, your newly uploaded content will most likely disappear quickly and the only way to stay in this row is to produce content at a fast pace, which is my strategy.
 Another way of ensuring that your work is always visible in the “What’s New” section is to monitor the page and stagger your releases, adding new content as required to ensure your name always appears in this section.
-And finally, a small discount on new release content for the opening week or month is a sure fire way of attracting potential customers.
+And finally, a small discount on new release content for the opening week or month is a sure-fire way of attracting potential customers.
 After all, who doesn’t love a bargain!

 Next is “Top Trial Download”.
 When you load new content to the 2D Marketplace, you have the option to set it as ‘Trial Enabled’ in your Content Uploader.
 This allows potential customers to download your content to test it, but it will remain watermarked until it is purchased.
 A good way for you to allow customers to try before they buy.
 “Top Trial Download” represents the best selling content that is trial enabled.